-Kagyu Buddhism isn’t about centres and groups, but is about people.
+Kagyu Buddhism isn’t about centres and groups, but about people.
 We are a network of people of all ages and backgrounds who share a common interest in learning about and practising Buddhism and Buddhist meditation.

 Through the Dechen community we are linked to similar groups and centres throughout the UK, Europe and the Americas.

-Appreciating other Buddhist traditions and groups
+Appreciating other Buddhist traditions

 Kagyu Ling – the early years

 We’re developing a digital archive for Kagyu Ling.
-Our community has grown dramatically since it began over 40 years ago and we thought it would be great to preserve some of that history.
+The Kagyu Buddhism community has grown dramatically since it began over 40 years ago and we thought it would be great to preserve some of that history.
 We’ve been based in a number of buildings over the years and have had visits from many Lamas.
 We’re hoping to capture the spirit of those times with photographs and other documents.
 If anyone can help by letting us have old photographs to scan in (we’ll take care of them and return them asap) we’d very much appreciate it.

 If you have any contributions for the archive, please contact us.